yvolynets-mlnx/SONiC/doc/SONIC_Test_Ingress_Discard_All_HLD.md

 Test steps
 - PTF host will send IGMP v1 v2 v3 membership query
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_NON_ROUTABLE"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment
 ---
 - PTF host will send IGMP v1 membership report
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_NON_ROUTABLE"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment
 ---
 - PTF host will send IGMP v2 membership report
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_NON_ROUTABLE"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment
 ---
 - PTF host will send IGMP v2 leave group
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_NON_ROUTABLE"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment
 ---
 - PTF host will send IGMP v3 membership report
-- When packet reaches SONIC DUT, it should be dropped by "SAI_IN_DROP_REASON_NON_ROUTABLE"
+- When packet reaches SONIC DUT, it should be dropped according to the test objective
-- Verify "ingress_discard_all" counter increment
+- Verify "RX_DRP" counter increment

 #### Test case #9
 Test objective

-Verify packet which is not ip/mpls (no ip header) drops
+Verify packet which is not ip (no ip header available) drops

 Packet to trigger drop
 ```